-Restaurants Canada estimates that total sales in the full-service category, the category in which SIR competes, grew at a 1.0% higher rate in 2016 than it did in 2015, but that rate of growth will slow by about 0.5% in 2017 compared to 2016.
+Restaurants Canada estimates that the growth of total sales in the full-service category, the category in which SIR competes, slowed by about 0.5% in 2017 compared to 2016.
+Restaurants Canada expects that while sales at full-service restaurants will continue to grow in the next five years, the rate of growth will slow by an additional 1% in 2018 compared to 2017.
 The Canadian full-service category has become increasingly competitive in recent years.
 While SIR believes it is well positioned to compete in this category, it will continue monitoring the economy and consumer confidence and their effects on the full-service category.

 Currently, SIR owns 60 restaurants and one seasonal retail outlet in Canada.
-Since the Fund's Initial Public Offering in October 2004, SIR has opened 34 new restaurants (22 Jack Astor's, four Canyon Creek restaurants, five Scaddabush restaurants, one Reds restaurant, one Duke's Refresher, and one seasonal Abbey's Bakehouse retail outlet, and closed eight restaurants (three Jack Astor's, three Alice Fazooli's restaurants, and two Signature restaurants).
+Since the Fund's Initial Public Offering in October 2004, SIR has opened 34 new restaurants (22 Jack Astor's, four Canyon Creek restaurants, five Scaddabush restaurants, one Reds restaurant, one Duke's Refresher, and one seasonal Abbey's Bakehouse restaurant) and one seasonal Abbey's Bakehouse retail outlet, and closed eight restaurants (three Jack Astor's, three Alice Fazooli's restaurants, and two Signature restaurants).
 Duke's Refresher, the seasonal Abbey's Bakehouse restaurant and retail outlet are not part of Royalty Pooled Restaurants.
 The two Abbey's Bakehouse locations did not open during the 2016 season.
 SIR opened both Abbey's Bakehouse locations for the 2017 season.

-SIR completed renovations of six Jack Astor's locations during Fiscal 2016, two Jack Astor's locations in Q1 2017, and three additional Jack Astor's locations in Q2 2017.
+SIR completed renovations of six Jack Astor's locations during Fiscal 2016, two Jack Astor's locations in Q1 2017, three Jack Astor's locations in Q2 2017, and one Jack Astor's location in Q3 2017.
 SIR is pleased with the performance of the recently renovated Jack Astor's and intends to implement similar renovations at the other Jack Astor's locations as part of its ongoing focus on strengthening its flagship brand and driving same store sales growth.
+Subsequent to Q3 2017, SIR completed renovations at one additional Jack Astor's location.

 SIR has converted its Alice Fazooli's concept brand into the more popular Scaddabush brand.
 To date, SIR has converted four Alice Fazooli's locations (Mississauga, Richmond Hill, Oakville, and Vaughan, Ontario) to Scaddabush locations.
 During Q1 2017, effective March 19, 2017, SIR permanently closed the Alice Fazooli's restaurant in Oakville, Ontario and opened a Scaddabush restaurant at this location on April 5, 2017.
-During Q2 2017, effective June 18, 2017, SIR permanently closed the last Alice Fazooli's restaurant in Vaughan, Ontario and opened a Scaddabush restaurant at this location subsequent to Q2 2017, on July 5, 2017.
+During Q2 2017, effective June 18, 2017, SIR permanently closed the last Alice Fazooli's restaurant in Vaughan, Ontario and opened a Scaddabush restaurant at this location during Q3, on July 5, 2017.